christinedraper/knife-topo/README.md

 ==========

-The Chef knife-topo plugin allows you to create and update topologies consisting of multiple nodes using single knife commands, driven off a JSON topology file.
-This support includes attribute files within a topology-specific cookbook, including attributes that vary based on a node property.
+The Chef knife-topo plugin allows you to create and update topologies consisting of multiple nodes using single knife commands, based on a JSON topology file.
+The plugin supports generating attribute files within a topology-specific cookbook, including conditional attributes that vary based on a node property.

 You may find this plugin useful if you are regularly updating a system consisting of multiple nodes, and would